rofe-dl/tamashi/README.md

 ### Things to look out for

-1. In the Discord developer portal, when generating the invte link for the bot, set the scopes to `bot`, `voice` and `application.commands`.
+1. In the Discord developer portal, when generating the invite link for the bot, set the scopes to `bot`, `voice` and `application.commands`.
 Then give it admin access from the bot permissions.
 1. To test the bot locally, you can setup [ngrok](https://ngrok.com/use-cases/webhook-testing) to test the callback URL from Spotify for a public URL.
 You will also have to set this in the Spotify application settings from the dashboard (in the dashboard make sure it ends with `/tamashi/callback`).
 The public URL ngrok gives you will also have to be put in `config.json` file.
 1. Without a quota extension from Spotify, you can have a maximum of 25 users (excluding yourself) use the `/followme` command.
 You'll have to add their emails in the `Users And Access` section of the dashboard.